developer-kikikaikai/CreatingHashPassword/docs/MessageDefinition.md

 - Response:
 	- HTTP 200 OK if server success to update (body data is NULL).
-	- Other status code if server failed to generate passphrase, not implement
-		- 400 Bad request
-			- if there is no user.

 - Note:
 	- All of passphrase information which is created by the user are deleted.